HomeGuidesAPI ReferenceChangelog

 NameDescription

-ObjectNotFoundTypically this is when the item id you passed in was not found.
-For example, passing in a non-existent masterTariffId.
+ObjectNotFoundTypically occurs when the item ID you provided was not found (e.g., passing a non-existent masterTariffId).

-NotNullA required object was not passed in on the request.
-Check the objectName and propertyName for more information.
+NotNullA required object was not included in the request.
+Check objectName and propertyName for details.

-InvalidArgumentAn argument passed in did not meet validation requirements.
-This may or may not be related to the request parameters passed in.
+InvalidArgumentAn argument didn't meet validation requirements.
+This may or may not relate to the request parameters.

-InvalidStateThe current state of the object in question prevents the requested action from being performed.
+InvalidStateThe current object state prevents the requested action from being performed.

-TypeMismatchAn argument was not of the expected type.
-This may or may not be related to the request parameters passed in.
+TypeMismatchAn argument was not the expected type.
+This may or may not relate to the request parameters.

-MissingIdAn ID (usually a masterTariffId) is required to process the request but none was supplied.
+MissingIdAn ID (usually masterTariffId) is required to process the request but wasn't provided.

-DataIntegrityViolationExceptionThe data sent in was not valid.
-You may see this error when trying to overwrite a value that cannot be overwritten.
+DataIntegrityViolationExceptionThe data sent was invalid.
+You may see this when trying to overwrite a value that cannot be overwritten.

 InvalidErrorThe supplied value is not valid.

-InsufficientPermissionsThe supplied credentials do not have permission to access this resource.
+InsufficientPermissionsThe supplied credentials don't have permission to access this resource.

-UniquenessViolationErrorYou can only have one object with this ID.
-Usually seen when trying to create a new object with a providerAccountId or providerProfileId that already exists.
+UniquenessViolationErrorOnly one object with this ID is allowed.
+Usually occurs when creating a new object with an existing providerAccountId or providerProfileId.

-InvalidDateRangeThe date range is not valid.
-Usually caused by a fromDateTime being after a toDateTime.
+InvalidDateRangeThe date range is invalid.
+Usually caused by fromDateTime being after toDateTime.